socialsensor/multimedia-geotagging/README.md

 <h2>Instructions</h2>

-In order to make possible to run the project you have to set all necessary argument in the file <a href="https://github.com/socialsensor/multimedia-geotagging/blob/master/config.properties">config.properties</a>.
+In order to make possible to run the project you have to set all necessary argument in <a href="https://github.com/socialsensor/multimedia-geotagging/blob/master/config.properties">configurations</a>, following the instruction for every argument.
+The default values may be used.

-_Input File Format_
+_Input File_
-The dataset's records, that are given as training and test set, have to be in the following format.
+The dataset's records, that are fed to the algorithm as training and test set, have to be in the following format.

 			imageID	imageHashID	userID	title	tags	machineTags	lon	lat	description

 `imageID`: the ID of the image.<br>
 `imageHashID`: the Hash ID of the image that was provided by the organizers. (optional)<br>